 In 1985 (when the series begins), he retakes birth along with his spirit of fire from Keiko’s womb to participate in the upcoming Shaman Fight and fulfill his zealous desire to become the king of spirits.

-At the end of ‘Shaman King’ Season 1, Hao calls himself the future king, suggesting that he already considers himself the Shaman King.
+At the end of ‘Shaman King’ Season 1 Part 1, Hao calls himself the future king, suggesting that he already considers himself the Shaman King.
 With his elemental spirit, he can devour anything on Earth, along with their soul, sending them into oblivion.
 In his current incarnation, Hao has become invincible.
 He aspires to take revenge against humans, and the only obstruction in his treacherous scheme is his twin brother Yoh.
-The upcoming season will orchestrate a final feud between Yoh and Hao.
+The upcoming parts will orchestrate a final feud between Yoh and Hao.
 The ultimate Shaman Fight will decide the fate of humanity.

 Shaman King is a 2021 Netflix Original Anime Series directed by Joji Furuta.
 It is based on the manga series of the same name created by Hiroyuki Takei.